Charles Onyango-Obbo

 Charles "Mase" Onyango-Obbo, also Charles Onyango Obbo, (born 1958) is a Ugandan author, journalist, and former Editor of Mail & Guardian Africa.
 He is a former Managing Editor of The Monitor, a daily Ugandan newspaper, former Executive Editor for the Africa and Digital Media Division with Nation Media Group.
 Considered one of the finest journalists in Africa, Onyango-Obbo is a political commentator on issues in East Africa and the African Great Lakes region.
 He writes a column, "Ear to the Ground", in The Monitor, a second column in the regional weekly The EastAfrican, and a third in the Daily Nation.

 Early life

 Onyango-Obbo was born in the town of Mbale in Eastern Uganda.
-Onyango-Obbo studied at St. Leo’s College, Kyegobe in Fort Portal and later Makerere University in Kampala, the largest and oldest public university in Uganda, graduating with the degree of Bachelor of Arts in Journalism.
-He later attended the American University in Cairo, obtaining the degree of Master of Arts in journalism.
+He studied at St. Leo’s College, Kyegobe in Fort Portal and later Makerere University in Kampala, the largest and oldest public university in Uganda, graduating with a degree of Bachelor of Arts in Journalism.
+He later attended the American University in Cairo, obtaining a degree of Master of Arts in journalism.
 In 1991, he was a Nieman Fellow at Harvard University.